Skip to content

 Tallyfy calls these initial forms “kick-off forms” because they kick off, or start, processes, not just collect data.
 This ensures the work following submission is managed effectively.

-Verify external submissions with email verification
+How can I verify external submissions with email verification?

 Public forms can cause problems if submitters use fake or wrong email addresses: